deltaforce5/NFCTagsLostItems/README.md

 If everything went fine, you are ready to store the info of your tags.

+## Populating the database
 Start taking a picture of the item the tag will be applied to, then edit the picture and scale it down to something around 320px for each side, then save it as jpg.
-Keep it small, there is no need for a FullHD picture, otherwise the website will take longer to render.
+Keep it small, there is no need for a hi-resolution picture, otherwise the website will take longer to render.

+At this point you can add your tags using the website reserved area or by executing insert statements in the database.

+### by Website
+Login to the website pointing to the <code>login.php</code> page, if the tUsers table is empty the <code>authenticate.php</code> page will save the username and password you entered and you will have to login again.

+NOTE: use only https protocol, otherwise the password will can be retrieved sniffing the connection!

+Once logged in, you will see the <code>protected.php</page> with the list of the saved tags.
+The interface is pretty straightforward.
+There is no rights management, as it is not really meant to be used by many users.

+### by INSERT Statements

 Now convert the image to base64.
 To do that you have at least two options:
 1. if you are using Linux, run this command:
    - if it is a PNG picture: <code>cat <(echo "data:image/png;base64,") <(base64 -w 0 tagXXXXXXXX.png; ) | tr -d '\n' > tagXXXXXXXX.bin </code>